 I repeat: Perfection is not a human condition.

-Sex and love are not connected.
-At least they don’t have to be.
+Sex and love are not intrinsically connected.

 That night, I experienced my own sexuality separate from the man I love.
 Femininity.
 Curiosity.
 Creativity.
 Seduction.
 As if falling from the sky, a freedom I could have never fathomed before, landed in my lap.
 I looked at James.
 He didn’t notice the change that overcame me then, but he would in the weeks to come.